-- A cumulative professional GPA below 2.1 after P1; below 2.2 after P2; below 2.3 after P3. - Any grade point average (GPA) below 2.0 (semester, cumulative, professional semester); - A single grade of F - Clerkship grade below C.
+- Any grade point average (GPA) below 2.0 (semester, cumulative, professional semester);

+- A single grade of F

+- Two or more grades below C-

+- Clerkship grade below C.

-A student on academic probation must improve academically and meet the conditions of probation recommended by the Academic Standards Committee and administered by the Associate Dean of Student Academic Support before being removed from academic probation.
-While on academic probation a student is ineligible for class and student organization office, joining a fraternity, participation in intercollegiate athletics and service on College committees.
+A student on academic probation must improve academically and meet the conditions of probation recommended by the Academic Standards Committee and administered by the Dean of Students.

+While on academic probation a student may be ineligible to hold a class and student organization office, join a fraternity, participate in intercollegiate athletics or provide service on College committees.
 In some cases, financial aid may be jeopardized.